abgarberpaul/StockMarket-VBA/README.md

   - The Total stock volume of the stock.
   - You should also have conditional formatting that will highlight positive change in green and negative change in red.

-  1. First I created TEST to test writing and updating files on github.
+  1. I created TEST to test writing and updating files on github.
   2. I created CHALLENGE to begin solving the problem